Béla Kéler: At the Berlin Kroll Opera House and in Wrocław (1881)

 For the entire summer season 1881, that is from May to the end of September, Kéler was approached by the owner of the Kroll Opera House Jakob Engel regarding guest appearance in Berlin.
 In the second half of August, he got an offer for an engagement in Polish Wrocław.
 Kéler strived to have the concerts in Berlin and Wrocław follow each other.
 On May 5, Kéler traveled from Wiesbaden to Berlin for concerts which were held from May 8 to August 15.
-The no more existing Kroll Opera House was located during 1844–1951 in the vicinity of the Brandenburg Gate on today’s Berlin Platz der Republik, at that time Königsplatz.
+The no more existing Kroll Opera House was located during 1844–1951 in the vicinity of the Brandenburg Gate on today's Berlin Platz der Republik, at that time Königsplatz.
 Kéler, however, still departed for Wrocław after completing his commitments in Berlin, where he conducted his own full-evening concerts.
-In contrast to his income at Berlin’s Kroll, where he had a fixed salary, in Wrocław, he was paid a share of profit of the whole series.
-Since the weather was often bad, Kéler’s income was significantly lower in comparison with his engagement of the previous year.
+In contrast to his income at Berlin's Kroll, where he had a fixed salary, in Wrocław, he was paid a share of profit of the whole series.
+Since the weather was often bad, Kéler's income was significantly lower in comparison with his engagement of the previous year.
 On September 4, he ended his performances here.

-The Last Concerts in Zurich, Frankfurt and Cologne (1882)
+Last concerts in Zurich, Frankfurt and Cologne (1882)

 At the beginning of 1882, Kéler was preparing several of his works for publishing, but at the same time he was feeling a lack of inspiration for composing.
-He would have liked to return to the conductor’s desk.
-At the end of August, Kéler again stepped up on the conductor’s rostrum.
+He would have liked to return to the conductor's desk.
+At the end of August, Kéler again stepped up on the conductor's rostrum.
 From August 22 to 28, he conducted 7 concerts in Zurich.
 From there, he traveled to Frankfurt am Main where he appeared at a charitable concert at the local ZOO.
-Although Kéler felt strong pain, he led an orchestra of the Sharpshooter’s Regiment no. 40 in Cologne from October 26 to 29.
+Although Kéler felt strong pain, he led an orchestra of the Sharpshooter's Regiment no. 40 in Cologne from October 26 to 29.
 On Sunday October 29, 1882, Béla Kéler conducted here his last concert.